This post may contain affiliate links.

 Welcome to our world travel site.
 Part of travel is experiencing different climates along with cultures, food and landscapes.
-Many dream of tropical beaches and enveloping heat and for a 2 week holiday it can be wonderful.
-But what about long-term?
+Many dream of tropical beaches and enveloping heat and for a 2-week holiday it can be wonderful.
+But what about long term?
 What’s it like to slow travel, live as a digital nomad, or even emigrate to the tropics?
 We did just that, we moved to live in a tropical climate as expats over a decade ago, with two very small kids.
-Subsequently we spent years in the heat and humidity of tropical Southeast Asia in Thailand, Vietnam, Singapore and Malaysia, as we travelled the world.
+We moved to Far North Queensland Australia, very close to the equator (16 degrees south) and about as tropical as it gets.
+Subsequently we spent years in the heat and humidity of tropical Southeast Asia in Thailand, Vietnam, Singapore, Bali and in the equatorial climate of Malaysia, as we travelled the world.
 What are the pros and cons of living in a hot climate?

-Nobody can possibly object to coral beaches, irridescent blue butterflies, tropical blooms and that relaxed tropical vibe, but what about the down sides?
-We’ll try try to tell you about some considerations of tropical living that maybe you won’t know about.
+Nobody can possibly object to coral beaches, irridescent blue butterflies, tropical blooms, and that relaxed tropical vibe, but what about the down sides?
+We’ll try to tell you about some considerations of tropical living that maybe you won’t know about.

 Heat can do strange things to your energy levels, skin, hair, your sleep quality, everything.
 It can really mess with you if you’re from cooler climes.
 A few things to know about tropical living, that nobody else may have mentioned, are below.